Rai-Mohammed/debian13-kde6-xorg-zfsbootmenu/README.md

    EOF_APT
    ```

-2. **Run the Script**
+2. **Downloading the script and editing it**

-   Downloading the script and editing it, run the following to start the script
+   Run the following to start the script

    ```bash
    apt update